Generalized non-local $R^2$-like inflation: Conclusions and outlook

-It would be interesting to see renormalizability of our action \eqref{NAID} beyond the power-counting methods which were employed earlier \cite{Koshelev:2016xqb}.
-We constrained the form factors in the action \eqref{NAID} with the aim of achieving ghost-free degrees of freedom in the Minkowski and quasi-dS limits, but it is important to constrain them from the UV-completion point of view.
+{The quadratic curvature non-local theories \eqref{AIDG}~\cite{Tomboulis:1997gg,Modesto:2011kw,Biswas:2011ar,Koshelev:2016xqb} are so far shown to be super-renormalizable only by power counting methods around the Minkowski background.\footnote{{Renormalizability around de Sitter is studied in a class of non-local theories where $f_0=0~$\cite{Koshelev:2017bxd}.
+But assuming $f_0=0$, one cannot get $R^2$-like inflation in non-local gravity~\cite{SravanKumar:2018dlo}.}} Although super-renormalizability around Minkowski is a promising aspect, it is greatly expected that one must go beyond \eqref{AIDG} for a consistent formulation of quantum gravity.
+In this regard, our formulation of \eqref{NAID} as an extension of \eqref{AIDG} valid up to the inflationary energy scale is a pertinent advancement towards a full theory of quantum gravity.
+In our opinion, the presence of non-local term $RW_{\mu\nu\rho\sigma}\Fc_W\LF \square_s,\, R_s \RF W^{\mu\nu\rho\sigma}$ does not necessarily spoil the power counting renormalizability {because of the additional presence of cubic and higher order curvature non-local terms}. {Indeed if one considers the generalized ghost-free form-factor \eqref{formfinal} of the action \eqref{NAID}, the N-point graviton vertices arising from $W_{\mu\nu\rho\sigma}\Oc\LF \square_s \RF W^{\mu\nu\rho\sigma}$ dominate over the $N-$point vertices arising from $R^{N-2}W_{\mu\nu\rho\sigma}W^{\mu\nu\rho\sigma}$ term in the high energy limit. {Furthermore, one must also notice that we have similar cubic curvature terms with different structure of non-locality i.e., $f_0R_sW_{\mu\nu\rho\sigma}\Fc\LF \square_s,\,R_s \RF\Big\vert_{R_s=0} W^{\mu\nu\rho\sigma}$ and $\frac{f_0\lambda_R}{\Mc_s^2}\Dc_1\LF \square_s \RF R\Dc_2\LF \square_s\RF W_{\mu\nu\rho\sigma}\Dc_3\LF \square_s \RF W^{\mu\nu\rho\sigma}$ whose vertices can cancel with each other with appropriate conditions on the different form factors. } Therefore, it is very unlikely that the Ricci scalar-dependent terms spoil the traditional power counting renormalizability around Minkowski background which is studied in~\cite{Koshelev:2016xqb}.
+Despite this observation, we would like to point out that renormalizability might further require more additional terms to those present in \eqref{NAID}. } {This detailed analysis of the renormalizability of the action \eqref{NAID} and further possible extension of it} is beyond the scope of this paper, so we defer its detailed investigation for the future. } {In this paper, w}e constrained the form-factors in the action \eqref{NAID} with the aim of achieving ghost-free degrees of freedom in the Minkowski and quasi-dS limits, but it is important to constrain them from the UV-completion point of view.
 In this regard, studying scattering amplitudes and perturbative renormalizability of \eqref{NAID} is the most important direction to progress further.
-In Appendix~\ref{App:pEoM} we discuss how the form factors can lead to infinitely many complex conjugate poles in the propagator of perturbed modes in curved space-time.
-In our study we assumed zero initial conditions for degrees of freedom associated with these complex conjugate poles, but it is worth to investigate this issue futher by formulating the optical theorem in curved space-time rigorously.
+In Appendix~\ref{App:pEoM} we discuss how the form-factors can lead to infinitely many complex conjugate poles in the propagator of perturbed modes in curved space-time.
+In our study, we assumed zero initial conditions for degrees of freedom associated with these complex conjugate poles, but it is worth investigating this issue further by formulating the optical theorem in curved space-time rigorously.